 Exercise doesn’t need to be strenuous to be beneficial for your health.
-In fact, the Australian Physical Activity and Sedentary Behaviour Guidelines recommend older people aged over 65 do 30 minutes of moderate intensity activity each day.
+In fact, the Australian Physical Activity and Sedentary Behaviour Guidelines recommend older people aged over 65 do just 30 minutes of moderate intensity activity each day.

 Resistance Training (Strength Work)

-What it does: For people who are carrying a lot of body fat (including a big belly, which is a risk factor for heart disease), it can help reduce fat and create leaner muscle mass.
+For people who are carrying a lot of body fat (including a big belly, which is a risk factor for heart disease), it can help reduce fat and create leaner muscle mass.
 Research shows that a combination of aerobic exercise and resistance work may help raise HDL (good) cholesterol and lower LDL (bad) cholesterol.

 At least two non-consecutive days per week of resistance training is a good rule of thumb.
 Working out with free weights (such as hand weights, dumbbells or barbells), on weight machines, with resistance bands or through body-resistance exercises, such as push-ups, squats and chin-ups.

-How much: Ideally, at least 30 minutes a day, at least five days a week.
+Recommended - ideally, at least 30 minutes a day, at least five days a week.

 Brisk walking, running, swimming, cycling, playing tennis and jumping rope.
 Heart-pumping aerobic exercise is the kind that doctors have in mind when they recommend at least 150 minutes per week of moderate activity.

 Stretching, Flexibility and Balance

-What they do: Flexibility workouts, such as stretching, don’t directly contribute to heart health.
+Flexibility workouts, such as stretching, don’t directly contribute to heart health.
 What they do is benefit musculoskeletal health, which enables you to stay flexible and free from joint pain, cramping and other muscular issues.
 That flexibility is a critical part of being able to maintain aerobic exercise and resistance training.
 Flexibility and balance exercises help maintain stability and prevent falls, which can cause injuries that limit other kinds of exercise.

-How much: Every day and before and after other exercise.
+Recommended - every day and before and after other exercise.

 Your doctor can recommend basic stretches you can do at home, or you can find mobile apps or YouTube videos to follow (though check with your doctor if you’re concerned about the intensity of the exercise).
 Tai chi and yoga also improve these skills, and classes are available in many communities.

-HS-A has Support Groups located across Australia.
-These Groups meet up regularly to provide support, information and encouragement to patients, families and carers who have been affected by a heart event.
+HS-A has Support Groups located in various regions in Australia.
+These Groups meet regularly to provide support, information and encouragement to patients, families and carers who have been affected by a heart event.
 Meetings may include sessions where you can talk about your own experience with other heart patients and their carers, participate in exercise classes or walking groups and enjoy talks by guest speakers.

 Join us today, it’s easy and FREE!